 Time to adapt

 In addition to being a superfood, maca is also an adaptogen.
-Adaptogens are a class of herbs or roots that can be used to help our bodies cope with stress, like ashwagandha, moringa, and turmeric.
+Adaptogens are a class of herbs or roots that can be used to help our bodies cope with stress, like ashwagandha.
 In addition to improving our moods and libido, maca nourishes the function of the hypothalamus and pituitary gland.
 When used over time, maca can help restore function to the adrenals and combat symptoms of adrenal fatigue.
 For an extra nutritional boost, we added two scoops of Daily Shake to this maca smoothie.
 It’s packed with vitamins and just the right amount of protein to power you through your morning.

 Cashew Butter Maca Smoothie